-It’s no secret that real estate agents are oftentimes perceived negatively in the world of land investors, but today I believe this is going to change, and let me explain why.
+It’s no secret that real estate agents are often perceived negatively by land investors, but today I want to tell you about an important discovery I’ve made.

-Over the last few months I have sold over 10 vacant land properties exclusively through real estate agents and after seeing these results, I have been building my entire company around strategic relationships with them.
+Over the past several months, I have sold almost all of my vacant land properties exclusively through real estate agents and after seeing these results, I have been building my entire company around strategic relationships with them.